Praqma/git-artifact/README.md

 # git-artifact

+> Effortless artifact management using Git repositories - seamlessly store, version, and retrieve build artifacts with automated workflows, complete traceability, and simplified DevOps pipelines.

 ## The rational for storing artifacts in git

 I have, over the years in the embbeded enterprise industry, constantly come across many scenarios where zipping, downloading and unzipping generic dependencies and maintaining workspace has slowed down turn around time for developers and CI system.
 Git is a fantastic zipper it self and you get integrity of workspaces for free.

-Git has always been mentioned to be bad for storing artifacts due to the block chain technology and distrubuted architecture. `git-artifact` makes sure this problem is handled by storing commits "horisontally" using tags rather than the default "stacked" way.
+Git has always been mentioned to be bad for storing artifacts due to the block chain technology and distrubuted architecture. `git-artifact` makes sure this problem is handled by storing commits "horizontally" using tags rather than the default "stacked" way.
 It gives a few advantages compared to standard usage of git:

 - Firstly; You can garbage collect intermidiate artifacts by just deleting the tag
 - Secondly; You only fetch what you need - even without using shallow.

 ### CI/CD integration